Sitefinity/NewslettersSendGrid/README.md

 ###How to switch off required authentication

-You can't switch off the authentication requirement of the event receiving Sitefinity service by adding an application setting in the web.config.
+You can switch off the authentication requirement of the SendGrid event receiving Sitefinity service by adding an application setting in the web.config.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>